Workplace Analytics Setup

 - Outcome - CSV file of organizational data is generated and uploaded to Workplace Analytics for final provisioning

 Organizational data is the information about employees that your company provides to use in Workplace Analytics.
-Workplace Analytics combines your organizational data with Office 365 to provide rich, actionable insights into your company’s communication and collaboration trends to help you make more effective business decisions.
+By combining organizational data about employees with their Office 365 collaboration data, analysts can filter, group, and compare employees based on their organizational context to identify relationships between employee attributes and collaboration patterns.

 What is organizational data?